calda/calstephens.tech/_posts/2018-12-16-announcing-window-3.md

 today:
   - src: today-extension.png
     maxres: 2700 × 2000
-    caption: 'The Window widget on '
+    caption: 'The Window widget on your lock screen'

+marketinghero:
+  - src: marketing-hero.png
+    maxres: 2544 × 1792
+    caption: 'Window is the perfect companion for your intermittent fasting journey.'

 ---

 {% include photoswipe.html images=page.header %}

-I've been working hard on a huge update to Window over the past seven months, and it's finally done! **Window 3.0** is a huge update with lots of awesome new features.
+**Window 3.0** is now available on the [**App Store**](https://itunes.apple.com/us/app/window-intermittent-fasting-tracker/id1112765909?mt=8).
+This is a huge update with lots of awesome new features.
 The app has had a major overhaul.
 It's now way easier to use, but at the same time lets you do more than ever.
 There's a new *Dashboard* screen that's your one-stop shop for managing your eating windows, and a new *Timeline* screen that shows you the complete picture of all your windows and fasts.
 You can now use Window on *Apple Watch*, with *Siri*, and even from your phone's *lock screen*.

 {% include appstore.html link='https://itunes.apple.com/us/app/window-intermittent-fasting-tracker/id1112765909?mt=8' %}